Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 All babies born in the United States are checked for certain medical conditions soon after birth, according to the Centers for Disease Control and Prevention.
 All babies undergo this process called a newborn screening, "even if they look healthy, because some medical conditions cannot be seen by just looking at the baby.
 Finding these conditions soon after birth can help prevent some serious but rare problems, such as brain damage, organ damage and even death," the CDC says.

-According to the March of Dimes, all states require newborn screening for at least 31 health conditions (up from 26) starting this year, with some states checking for up to 50 or more conditions.
+According to the March of Dimes, all states require newborn screening for at least 31 health conditions (up from 26) starting in 2013, with some states checking for up to 50 or more conditions.
 Ask your health care provider how many conditions are checked in your state.

-Babies born in 2013 will be screened for "genetic, metabolic, hormonal and/or functional conditions, including PKU (phenylketonuria) within the first hours of birth," according to a news release from the March of Dimes, which offers the following checklist for new moms:
+Babies born this year will be screened for "genetic, metabolic, hormonal and/or functional conditions, including PKU (phenylketonuria) within the first hours of birth," according to a news release from the March of Dimes, which offers the following checklist for new moms:

 All the medical conditions are divided into five groups: